mylette/vim-gym/tutorial/place_01.rst

        Fishburne) you and me would probably be best friends.

 ..
 [2] This configuration does not provide complete functionality of
-       plug-ins such as CommandT_ and ctrlp_ but does the job.
+       plug-ins such as CommandT_ and ctrlp_ but it works nicely for most of the thngs one needs.

 .. _CommandT: https://github.com/wincent/Command-T
 .. _ctrlp: https://github.com/ctrlpvim/ctrlp.vim